Alpha Olefins Market Size and Share

 Global Alpha Olefins Market Report Scope

-Alpha-olefins are a family of organic compounds, alkenes (also known as olefins), with a chemical formula CxH2x, distinguished by having a double bond at the primary or alpha (α) position.
+Alpha olefins are a family of organic compounds, alkenes (also known as olefins), with a chemical formula CxH2x, distinguished by having a double bond at the primary or alpha (α) position.
 This location of a double bond enhances the reactivity of the compound and makes it useful for a number of applications.

-The alpha olefins market is segmented by type, application, and region.
-By type, the market is segmented into 1-hexene, 1-octene, 1-butene, and other types.
-By application, the market is segmented into lubricants, oil field chemicals, plasticizers, polyolefin comonomers, surfactants, and other applications.
+The alpha olefins market is segmented by type, production process, application, end-use industry, and geography.
+By type, the market is segmented into C4 (1-Butene), C6 (1-Hexene), C8 (1-Octene), and other types.
+By production process, the market is segmented into ethylene oligomerization, Fischer-Tropsch synthesis, and bio-based alcohol dehydration.
+By application, the market is segmented into polyolefin comonomers, lubricants, oil field chemicals, plasticizers, surfactants, and other applications.
+By end-use industry, the market is segmented into packaging, automotive, oil and gas, cosmetics and personal care, and other end-user industries.
 The report also covers the market size and forecasts for alpha olefins in 15 countries across major regions.
+For each segment, the market sizing and forecasts have been done on the basis of volume (Tons).

 By Type